pauldzy/NHDPlus_Navigation_PG/doc/nldi.md

 #### Point to Point

-Point to Point NLDI navigation is the same logic as unbounded Downstream Mainline navigation but with a brake to truncate results when the desired downstream flowline is encountered.
+All calls to point to point navigation in NLDI are shunted to the legacy codebase.
+So there is no unique point to point NLDI logic.